dqdang/dqdang.github.io/_posts/2019-01-29-hold-my-liquor.markdown

 category: posts
 ---

 *A Facebook messenger bot hosted on Heroku with Flask featuring a quick and easy way to get a random location for a meal.
-Key design differences from other messenger bots include quick and efficient Yelp API calls, asynchronous background services, and a responsive chat-based user interface.*
+Key design differences from other messenger bots include quick and efficient Yelp API calls, asynchronous background services, and a responsive chat-based interface.*

 How many times have you gotten upset at not being able to find food while chatting with your friend on messenger?
 For me, more than I would like to admit.